SkyePowered/www/README.md

 2. Add it to `legalLinks` in `src/lib/site.ts`.

-The footer legal row renders itself from that array and stays hidden while the array is empty. `sitemap.ts` lists only the home page today — add new routes there as you go.
+The footer legal row renders itself from that array and stays hidden while the array is empty. `sitemap.ts` lists only the home page today.
+Add new routes there as you go.

 ## The sky background